Keeping your data secure and compliant

-You do not need to reprovision your Watson Studio or Watson Machine Learning services after you enable HIPAA support.
+You do not need to reprovision your Watson Studio, Watson Machine Learning or Watson Knowledge Catalog services after you enable HIPAA support.
 However, you might need to migrate your Watson Studio and other service instances from Cloud Foundry orgs and spaces to resource groups in IBM Cloud.
 For instructions, see IBM Cloud: Migrating Cloud Foundry service instances to a resource group.

 IBM’s commitment to GDPR